10 Common Superstitions From Around the World

 2. The number 13

 You have all probably heard about the unluckiness of the number ‘13’.
 So what happens to people whose birthday falls on the 13th?
 Who lives on the 13th floor of the apartment?
-Who has the number 13 as their house no?
+Who has the number 13 as their house number?
 I think they live fairly normal lives.
 So I suppose this is not very well-founded.
-But there are plenty of reasons why 13 is considered to be unlucky.
+But the reasons behind this superstition is quite interesting.
+Check out the link below.

 3. Wearing new clothes on Saturday